A guide explaining how to cut leeks - from garden to plate.

 Pat dry with a paper towel to get rid of any excess water.

-How to cut leeks?
+How to cut them?

 Now that we know how to clean a garden-fresh leek, let's move over to the cutting and preparing leeks part.